altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 The Agilex 5 Universal virtual platform supports creating a serial console that could be connected to UART0 (default one) or UART1.
 This feature provides more flexibility to the virtual platform allowing you to match your board.
 The selection of the serial console to be displayed is controlled by the **$create_hps_serial0_console** and **$create_hps_serial1_console** configuration parameters.
 These 2 parameters allow you to enable creating the corresponding serial console.
 A serial console object is created and connected when the corresponding parameter is set to TRUE.
 Note that is possible to have both serial consoles enabled or both disabled.

-### Configurable Parameters in the Intel Agilex™ 5 E-Series Universal Virtual Platform
+### Configurable Parameters in the Altera® Agilex™ 5 E-Series Universal Virtual Platform

 The parameters that you can configure are shown in the following table: